E.4.24.CEN – Burrell Behavioral Health IHC Grant Training Manual Addendum

 · Participation in integrated care round table discussions

-· Participation in program development and qualify improvement operations
+· Participation in program development and quality improvement operations

 · Community presentations (internal and/or external)